wavefrontHQ/docs/pages/doc/query_language_reference.md

 ### Histogram to Histogram Functions

-Each function in the following table returns series of histogram distributions, and can therefore be used as the **hsExpression** parameter of another function. **Note:** In a time-series chart, the histogram-to-histogram functions display just the median values of the returned distributions.
+Each function in the following table returns one or more series of histogram distributions, and can therefore be used as the **hsExpression** parameter in another query. **Note:** In a time-series chart, the histogram-to-histogram functions display just the median values of the returned distributions.

 <table style="width: 100%;">
 <colgroup>